Emergency Alert System (EAS)

 Local radio and television stations play a critical role during emergencies, providing life-saving information through news broadcasts and the Emergency Alert System (EAS).
 The Oho State Emergency Communications Committee (SECC) is responsible for preparing Ohio’s EAS plan in compliance with FCC rules and regulations and in cooperation with the State of Ohio Emergency Management Agency (EMA) and the National Weather Service (NWS).

 The Ohio EAS plan has been significantly revised and was approved by the FCC in June 2023.
-Stations participating in the EAS system may request additional information about monitoring assignments and test schedules by contacting the OAB’s Christine Merritt.
+Stations participating in the EAS system may request additional information about monitoring assignments by contacting the OAB.

 2023 EAS Operating Handbook